Wondering how to make a Slack bot that drives thousands in revenue?

 Yes, it’s possible.

-In this tutorial, you’ll find how we built a profitable Slack bot Standuply (a bot that runs asynchronous standup meetings via text, voice/video and tracks team performance).
+In this tutorial, you’ll find how we built a profitable Slack bot Standuply (a bot that runs asynchronous standup meetings via text, and voice/video and tracks team performance).

-I talk about our ups and downs building and promoting a Slack bot from zero to 650 customers.
+I talk about our ups and downs in building and promoting a Slack bot from zero to 650 customers.
 Marketing channels used: Slack Bot Directory, Content Marketing, Product Hunt, Social Networks, Startup Conferences.

 Being bootstrapped we were able to reach $25,000 in monthly revenue becoming profitable.
-Pricing strategy used: started as a free in beta then rolling prices, plans and restrictions smoothly step by step.
+Pricing strategy used: started as a free in beta then rolling prices, plans, and restrictions smoothly step by step.

 . . .

 Two years ago Artem and I took our savings and went all in to create a bot on Slack: Standuply — Digital Scrum Master in Slack.
 We blindly believed we could make it.
 However, chances were against us:

 — we’re both non-technical co-founders who can’t code a bot;